[Shaun sits down and picks up a controller]

 - Coin-op arcade machines (and many franchises originating from them like Gauntlet) will traditionally have “PLAYER 2 INSERT COIN” flashing perpetually over the upper right corner of the screen where P2's HUD goes, so that just dropping a bit of lucre into the corresponding slot will let any passerby join the game.
 This is especially useful with titles like the 6-player X-Men arcade game.
 It's generally wise to ask players before joining in, out of courtesy.

 - Time Crisis 2 and its successors allow you to lock out other players by selecting the Solo Play mode.

-- Darius Burst Another Chronicle supports up to 4 players, but can be put into "Private Mode" to disallow new players.
+- Darius Burst Another Chronicle supports up to 4 players, and you can set a message at the beginning of the game to "request support" (that is, invite other players to join).
+You can also put the game into "Private Mode" to disallow new players.

 - Ubiquitous in competitive online games, if for no other reason than to account for the possibility of some players experiencing connection problems in the early days.
 Now because, especially with Massively Multiplayer games having thousands of players in one level, and even many “normal” 100+ player games like Battlefield or Enemy Territory , it would be almost impossible to get everyone together for a session in unison (though clan and LAN players try valiantly.)

 - Games not particularly suited to this sometimes include aspects of it to deal with shortsighted players, especially games that tend toward lengthy matches.
 It's quite common, for instance, to see a larger Battle for Wesnoth game where half the factions have been handed over to remaining players, the computer, or spectators.